LuiginaA/Nur-Home/README.md

   - [GitHub](https://github.com/) is used to store this project's code after being pushed from Git.

-### Email Functionality
+## Email Functionality

 [SMTP.js](https://smtpjs.com/) is used for sending emails directly from JavaScript.

-## Resources
+# Resources

   - [w3schools](https://www.w3schools.com/default.asp) was used as a general source of knowledge.

   - [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) was used throughout the completion of this project to debug, test sizes and layout, and to check responsiveness.

+  - [Youtube Tutorials]( https://www.youtube.com/) was used as a general source of knowledge.

-## Hosting
+# Hosting

-- Other Technologies
+# Other Technologies

-- Testing
+## Testing
-* [W3C Markup Validation Service](https://validator.w3.org/) was used to test that the HTML is valid.
+ - [W3C Markup Validation Service](https://validator.w3.org/) was used to test that the HTML is valid.
-* [W3C CSS Validation Service](http://jigsaw.w3.org/css-validator/) was used to test that the CSS is valid.
+ - [W3C CSS Validation Service](http://jigsaw.w3.org/css-validator/) was used to test that the CSS is valid.

-## Deployment
+# Deployment

-- Requirements for Deployment
+## Requirements for Deployment
   - An IDE (such as GitPod or VSCode)
   - Git, for version control
   - GitHub account

-* Email account

   - Initial Deployment
   - How to Fork it
+  - Making a Local Clone

 ### How to Fork it